limo-756/github-pages-with-jekyll/_posts/2022-01-04-benefits-of-orthogonality.md

 1. Gain Productivity
 1.1 Changes are localized, so development and time testing time are reduced.
 There is no need to keep changing existing code as you add new code.
 1.2 If a component has specific and well-defined responsibility then it can be combined with new components in an intuitive, straightforward way without any side effects.
+1.3 If a module has M things, and another module has N things then you can combine them in M X N ways.
+But if they overlap the number of possibilities will decrease.